Honeywell BW GasAlert MicroClip XL Détecteur Multigaz, %LEL/O2/H2S/CO, jaune

 Dummy sensor for toxic sensor locations.
 Please note that this sensor has no detection abilities and will not put the unit into alarm.
 It is only for training or long term storage of a unit.

-BW MC-CK-DL GasAlertMicroClip Deluxe Confined Space Kit MC-CK-DL
+BW MC-CK-DL Ensemble pour espaces clos GasAlertMicroClip Deluxe MC-CK-DL

-BW MC-CK-CC Carrying Case for GasAlertMicroClip XT MC-CK-CC
+BW MC-CK-CC Mallette de transport pour GasAlertMicroClip XT MC-CK-CC

 BW MC2-LC-1 Black Leather PVC Carrying Holster for GasAlertMicroClip XT MC2-LC-1